-The IOA Stephenson Honorary Fellow Award was instituted in 2015 in memory of Professor Gail Stephenson, former IOA Deputy President and Council member.
-Professor Stephenson devoted many hours of service of orthoptics nationally and internationally.
-She achieved great distinction for her commitment to orthoptic education and the development of the profession.
-This category of recognition is for outstanding contributions and distinguished service to the profession of orthoptics at the local and international level.
-The person nominated for this award must have made an exceptional impact to the profession within IOA member or associate member countries or developing countries the IOA is assisting.
-There must be evidence of excellence and outstanding performance over a number of years in various aspects of orthoptics e.g.:
+The orthoptist nominated for this award must have made an exceptional impact to the profession within IOA full member countries, associate member countries or within developing countries in which the IOA is assisting.
+There must be evidence of excellence and outstanding performance over a number of years in various aspects of orthoptics, e.g.:

-- Exceptional advocacy related efforts on the state, provincial, territory or national level for the profession
+Exceptional advocacy related efforts on the state, provincial, territory or national level for

-- A letter of support from the IOA member Country Association from which the candidate hails
+Letter of support from the IOA member Country Association from which the candidate hails.

-- Two additional letters of support (e.g., from individuals with direct knowledge of the candidate’s work, letters from organizations, etc.)
+Two (2) additional letters of support (e.g., individual with direct knowledge of the candidate’s work, letters from other organizations, etc.).

 Winners of this award were: